 - Accepted essays will be organized meaningfully to best develop this thesis, presenting supporting arguments and reaching a satisfying conclusion

 - Essays should be a close analysis of a literary or cultural text (novels, poetry, films, television, cultural artifacts, etc.)

-- Please submit in standard MLA formatting (Times New Roman, 12 pt. font, 1” margins); essays must include a “Works Cited” and must properly use footnotes; A title page is not necessary
+- Please submit in standard Chicago-style formatting (Times New Roman, 12 pt. font, 1” margins); essays must include a “Bibliography” and must properly use footnotes; A title page is not necessary

 - Photography, drawings, graphics, and sculptures will all be considered for review

 - Artwork must be submitted with a title